doctoon/boyclicker/README.md

 ## acknologed bugs:
 ~~all of them are fixed :D<br>~~

 - UI Breaking on Non-Computer devices.
-- Prices not updating to the new EPS changes from 1.5 when reloading.
+- ~~Prices not updating to the new EPS changes from 1.5 when reloading.~~
 - Non-Computer Bugs:
   - Barely works below windows vista
-    - Internet explorer has NO functionality, only opera works and the bk is very squished.
+    - Internet explorer has NO functionality, only opera (and some other untested browsers) work and the bk is very squished.
   - Doesnt work on the DS
     - Taps/Clicks dont register
 - MOBILE BUGS:
   - meow.mp3 is too loud (and some other sounds are basically unhearable)
-  - comic sans isnt on your phone
+  - ~~comic sans isnt on your phone~~
-  - :33333 can overflow [no css query preventing that]
+  - ~~:33333 can overflow [no css query preventing that]~~
     - falling bk also falls beyond screen bounds.
   - spam tapping can pause the flow of falling items
-  - dialogue causing many ui errors on mobile
+  - ~~dialogue causing many ui errors on mobile~~
-  - blue overlay on tap
+  - ~~blue overlay on tap~~

+Progress: 40% Fixed [////------]
+Latest Bugfix: 1.6 - Mobile Support Update
 feel free to send any bug reports to `doctoon` on discord.

 ## achivmnets >w<
 #### CLIK COUNTR ACHIVMNETS: